shadow-robot/sr_common/README.md

 # Shadow Robot Common packages
-This repository contains the bare minimum for communicating with the Shadow Hand from a remote computer: urdf models, messages aad services.
+This repository contains the bare minimum for communicating with the Shadow Hand from a remote computer: urdf models, messages and services.